fabiankaraben/docsarchive-dev/content/typescript/5.2/project-configuration/compiler-options-in-msbuild.md

 We recommend using a `tsconfig.json` for your project when possible.
 To add one to an existing project, add a new item to your project which is called a “TypeScript JSON Configuration File” in modern versions of Visual Studio.

 The new `tsconfig.json` will then be used as the source of truth for TypeScript-specific build information like files and configuration.
-You can learn [about how TSConfigs works here](/typescript/5.2/project-configuration/tsconfig-json) and there is a [comprehensive reference here](/typescript/5.2/project-configuration/tsconfig).
+You can learn [about how TSConfigs works here](/typescript/5.2/project-configuration/tsconfig-json) and there is a [comprehensive reference here ↗](https://www.typescriptlang.org/tsconfig.html).

 ## Using Project Settings {#using-project-settings}